For the 90-plus years of life you gave me on earth, Creator God, I thank you!

-The farm land was beautiful, first explored by a pioneer priest who was perhaps instrumental in a call that brought Mother Caroline of the Notre Dame sisters to start a school on a hill.
-Also, the first Capuchin priests in the United States settled on the other hill.
-Both sowed and cultivated the faith in the area.
+The farmland was beautiful and it was first explored by a pioneer priest.
+It was favored by you, Creator God, by a call to Mother Caroline of the Notre Dame Sisters, to start a school.
+Also you providentially settled the first Capuchin priests in the United States on the Hill.
+Notre Dames and Capuchins sowed and cultivated the faith in the area.

-“One of the gifts the community gave me, and that I treasure, is that we have had good leaders.
-We were given formation and guidance in developing spiritual life: retreats, books, opportunities, and model sisters and mentors around us, and with all of this music to be with it all.”
+Besides what I have said, Creator God, I was given two very special gifts in community.
+First, we have had good leaders.
+We were given formation and guidance in developing our spiritual life: retreats, books, opportunities, model sisters, and mentors around us.
+And with all this, music was a part of it all.

 The second gift was having a close sister companion, Sister Mary Louise Miller, who has lived with me and shared ministry with me for many years.
 Sister Mary Louise brought, not only to me but to the community around us, a knowledge and practice of liturgy into our everyday experience.
 What could be more valuable than living this way with the Church on the way to our final destination?

 Sister Mary Louise was also a gifted and compassionate pastoral care person.
 Any need was responded to, including mine.